 \subsection{Matroids}

 Matroids have been designed to abstract the notion of dependence that appears, for example, in graph theory or in linear algebra.
-All needed informations about matroids can be found in the book Matroid Theory by J. Oxley \cite{oxley1992mt}. \begin{definition} A matroid is a pair $(S,\mathcal{I})$ where $S$ is a finite set and $\mathcal{I}$ is included in the power set of $S$.
+All needed informations about matroids (and the proofs of what is stated in this section) can be found in the book Matroid Theory by J. Oxley \cite{oxley1992mt}. \begin{definition} A matroid is a pair $(S,\mathcal{I})$ where $S$ is a finite set, called the ground set, and $\mathcal{I}$ is included in $\mathcal{P}(S)$, the power set of $S$.
 Elements of $\mathcal{I}$ are said to be independent sets, the others are dependent sets.
 A matroid must satisfy the following axioms:

-\begin{enumerate} \item $\varnothing \in \mathcal{I}$ \item If $I \in \mathcal{I}$ and $I' \subseteq I$, then $I' \in \mathcal{I}$ \item If $I_{1}$ and $I_{2}$ are in $\mathcal{I}$ and $|I_{1}| < |I_{2}|$, then there is an element $e$ of $I_{2} - I_{1}$ such that $I_{1} \cup e \in \mathcal{I}$. \end{enumerate} \end{definition}
+\begin{enumerate} \item $\emptyset \in \mathcal{I}$ \item If $I \in \mathcal{I}$ and $I' \subseteq I$, then $I' \in \mathcal{I}$ \item If $I_{1}$ and $I_{2}$ are in $\mathcal{I}$ and $|I_{1}| < |I_{2}|$, then there is an element $e$ of $I_{2} - I_{1}$ such that $I_{1} \cup e \in \mathcal{I}$. \end{enumerate} \end{definition}